Nominations for the Holberg Prize

 The Holberg Prize was established by the Norwegian Parliament in 2003 and is awarded annually to a scholar who has made outstanding contributions to research in the arts and humanities, social sciences, law or theology.
-The prize may be awarded both for work within a particular academic discipline and for work of a cross disciplinary nature.
-The prize winner must have had a decisive influence on international research.
+The prize may be awarded both for work within a particular academic discipline and for work of a cross-disciplinary nature.
+The recipient must have had a decisive influence on international research.

-The Prize amount is NOK 6 000,000 (approximately EUR 760,000 / USD 617,000).
-The Holberg Prize 2020 nomination form is now open.
-The nomination deadline is 15 June, 2019.
-Please read through the requirements listed below and the nomination form guide before filling out the form.
+The Prize is worth NOK 6,000,000 (approximately EUR 525,000 / USD 575,000 per April 2020).
+The nomination deadline is 15 June each year.
+Please read through the requirements listed below and the nomination form guide before submitting your nomination.

-Scholars holding positions at universities, academies and other research institutions, are entitled to nominate candidates to the Holberg Prize.
+Scholars holding positions at universities, academies and other research institutions, are entitled to nominate candidates for the Holberg Prize.
 Please note that all text and attachments must be written in English.
-In the nomination form we ask that you provide the following:
+In the nomination, form we ask that you provide the following:

-- A nomination statement of 1000-3000 characters (incl. spaces) justifying why the candidate should receive the Holberg Prize.
+- A statement of 1000-3000 characters (incl. spaces), explaining why the candidate should receive the Holberg Prize.

 - The candidate’s CV and publication list.